-$\cdot$ Defines meaning of "sexual harassment" (including forms of sex-based violence) under Title IX

-$\cdot$ Addresses how institutions must respond to reports of conduct falling within that definition of sexual harassment, and

-$\cdot$ Mandates procedures that institutions must follow to comply with the law in these specifically covered cases before issuing a disciplinary sanction against a person accused of sexual harassment.
+- -Defines the meaning of "sexual harassment" (including forms of sex-based violence) under Title IX -Addresses how this institution must respond to reports of conduct falling within that definition of sexual harassment, and - -Mandates procedures that this institution must follow to comply with the law in these specific covered cases before issuing a disciplinary sanction against a person accused of sexual harassment.

 The definition of "sexual harassment" under Title IX does not cover all of the conduct the University has traditionally addressed under our previous Sexual Assault and Harassment Policy.
 Eastern University remains committed to addressing conduct that we have traditionally viewed as violating our community standards, that now does not fall within the definition of "sexual harassment" under Title IX, by providing procedures for University-defined sexual misconduct.

-The umbrella term to describe both Title IX-covered conduct and University-defined sexual misconduct is "prohibited conduct."
+The umbrella term to describe both Title IX covered conduct and University-defined sexual misconduct is "prohibited conduct."
 The term prohibited conduct is used in the Policy and in these procedures.

 To be clear, the University has not narrowed the range of behavior that can be addressed under the revised Title IX and University-Defined Sexual Misconduct Policy.
-In recent years, "Title IX" cases have become a short hand for any campus disciplinary process involving sex discrimination, including those arising from sexual harassment and sexual assault.
+In recent years, "Title IX" cases have become a short-hand for any campus disciplinary process involving sex discrimination, including those arising from sexual harassment and sexual assault.
 However, under the new Title IX regulations, the University must narrow both the geographic scope of its authority to act under Title IX and the types of "sexual harassment" that it must subject to its Title IX investigation and adjudication process.
 Only incidents falling within the Title IX definition of sexual harassment must be adjudicated through a live hearing compliant with the procedures required under Title IX.
-To the extent that the alleged misconduct falls outside the scope of Title IX, the University retains authority to investigate and adjudicate the allegations under the policies and procedures for University defined sexual misconduct.
+To the extent that the alleged misconduct falls outside the scope of Title IX, the University retains authority to investigate and adjudicate the allegations under the policies and procedures for University-defined sexual misconduct.

-This document addresses the procedures that apply to allegations involving University-defined sexual misconduct against a student.
-A separate document addresses the procedures that apply for allegations involving Title IX complaints against a student (see Procedures for Resolution of Title IX Complaints against Students).
+This document addresses the procedures that apply for allegations involving Title IX-covered conduct against a student.
+A separate document addresses the procedures that apply for allegations involving University-defined sexual misconduct against a student (see Procedures for Resolution of University Defined Sexual Misconduct Complaints against Students).